supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/CPU/Instruction Set Architecture.md

 ## Register Set ISA

 Register Set ISA is also called as General Purpose Register (GPR) ISA.
 It is the dominant architecture used by modern computers.
 Modern computers have GPR's as many as 32.

+> The operands that are operated on by the ALU must be brought to the GPRs from the main memory.

 Depending on whether the operands are present in register or memory, Register set ISA is classified into,